-These hymns of praise to the Lord relate His ultimate triumph over death.
-During this service, the entire flower-bedecked Sepulcher, symbolizing the Tomb, is carried in t procession, usually outside, around When: Friday, April 22 the church.
-In some parishes the girls in white dresses represent the myrrh bearers and lay flower petals in front of the Sepulcher.
+These hymns of praise to the Lord relate the grief of His very real human death overcome by His ultimate triumph over death.
+During this service, the entire flowerWhen: Friday, May 3 bedecked Sepulcher, symbolizing the Tomb, is carried in procession, usually outside, around the church.
+In some parishes, girls in white dresses represent the myrrh bearers and lay flower petals in front of the Sepulcher.
 This procession confirms for us, the faithful, that Christ has defeated the power of death and gives life to all that love and believe in Him.